 It keeps you cool and protects you from the sun.

-Our hair is our crowning glory; there are many textures of hair that black people have due to genetics and interracial rations.
+Our hair is our crowning glory; there are many textures of hair that black people have due to genetics and interracial relations.

-There is no such thing as bad hair, the strains of our hair were created by the Most High, and trust me, he knew what He was doing in creation but through colonization and the media which suggests that long bone straight flowing hair is most attractive.
+There is no such thing as bad hair; the strains of our hair were created by the Most High, and trust me, he knew what He was doing in creation, but through colonization and the media, which suggests that long, straight, flowing hair is most attractive.

-We as people have bought into that “Lie” Yes I said it, that lie because that is what it is.
-You have been brainwashed into thinking that excessively curly or wooly hair isn’t as good as straight hair.
+We as people have bought into that lie.
+Yes, I said it, that lie, because that is what it is.
+You have been brainwashed into thinking that excessively curly or woolly hair isn’t as good as straight hair.

-The Savior of this world has wooly hair.
+The Savior of this world has woolly hair.

-I wish my parents would have taught me that my hair wasn’t bad — Erica Wilson (18-year-old female)
+I wish my parents had taught me that my hair wasn’t bad — Erica Wilson (18-year-old female)

-There is nothing better than a black woman that wears her natural hair — Jonathan (white male married to a black woman)
+There is nothing better than a black woman who wears her natural hair — Jonathan (white male married to a black woman)

 Good Hair (we have it.)